PANE: scalable and effective attributed network embedding: Experiments

-\tblref{tab:link} reports the AUC and AP scores of each method on each dataset. \algopt (single thread) consistently outperforms all competitors over all datasets except \nrp on {\em Google+}, by a substantial margin of up to $6.6\%$ for AUC and up to $13\%$ for AP.
-For large attributed networks including {\em Google+, TWeibo} and {\em MAG}, most existing solutions fail to finish processing within a week and thus are not reported.
-The superiority of \algopt (single thread) over competitors is achieved by (i) learning a forward embedding vector and a backward embedding vector for each node to capture the asymmetric transitivity (\ie edge direction) in directed graphs, and (ii) combining both node embedding vectors and attribute embedding vectors together for link prediction in \equref{eq:link-pred}, with the consideration of both topological and attribute features.
-On {\em Google+}, \nrp is slightly better than \algopt (single thread), since {\em Google+} has more than $15$ thousand attributes (see \tblref{tbl:exp-data}), leading to some accuracy loss when factorizing forward and backward affinity matrices into low dimensionality $k=128$ by \algopt (single thread).
-As shown in \tblref{tab:link}, our parallel \algoptp also outperforms all competitors significantly except \nrp on {\em Google+}, and parallel \algoptp has comparable performance with \algopt (single thread) over all datasets.
-As reported later in \secref{sec:exp-effi}, parallel \algoptp is significantly faster than \algopt (single thread) by up to 9 times, with almost the same accuracy performance for link prediction.
+For large attributed networks including {\em Google+, TWeibo}, {\em MAG}, and {\em MAG-SC}, most existing solutions cannot finish processing within a week and thus are not reported.
+The superiority of our methods over competitors is achieved by (i) learning a forward embedding vector and a backward embedding vector for each node to capture the asymmetric transitivity (\ie edge direction) in directed graphs, and (ii) combining both node embedding vectors and attribute embedding vectors together for link prediction in \equref{eq:link-pred}, with the consideration of both topological and attribute features.
+On {\em Google+}, \nrp is slightly better than \algopt since {\em Google+} has more than $15$ thousand attributes (see \tblref{tbl:exp-data}) leading to some accuracy loss when factorizing forward and backward affinity matrices into low dimensionality $k=128$ by \algopt.
+As shown in \figref{fig:link}, our \algoptp also outperforms all competitors significantly except \nrp on {\em Google+}. \algoptp also has comparable performance with \algopt over all datasets.
+As reported in \secref{sec:exp-effi}, \algoptp is significantly faster than \algopt by up to 9 times, with almost the same accuracy performance for link prediction.
+For datasets with a large $d$, \ie{} {\em Flickr}, {\em Google+}, and {\em MAG-SC}, we can observe that the extended version of \algopt, \ie \newalg also yields competitive performance.
+In particular, \newalg is the only viable ANE solution and achieves a considerable gain over the best competitor \nrp.